Fulbright Postdoctoral Fellow, Australian-American Fulbright Foundation, 1994–97

-- Soil carbon sequestration: identifying and quantifying the pathways of carbon flow through rhizosphere fungal communities;
+- Soil carbon sequestration: identifying and quantifying the pathways of carbon flow through soil fungal communities and into stable pools;

-- Mycorrhizal diversity and functioning: identifying the pathways by which mycorrhizal fungi are involved in the uptake and (re-) distribution of water; and
+- Mycorrhizal diversity and functioning: identifying the pathways by which mycorrhizal fungi are involved in the uptake and (re-) distribution of resources, such as water and nitrogen;

 - Ecological controls of mycorrhizal fungal diversity and community structure: the extent to which mycorrhizal fungi demonstrate resilience and adaptation to changes in the global environment.